stevecondylios/ruby-learning-resources/rails.md

 So TL;DR scopes are a great way to keep controller code DRY, and move some controller code into the model.

-Note: **Avoid** using `default_scope`s - they tend to [make a massive mess](https://stackoverflow.com/questions/25087336/why-is-using-the-rails-default-scope-often-recommend-against)!.
+**A note on default scopes** - [Don't use default scopes!](https://piechowski.io/post/why-is-default-scope-bad-rails/) - The case for not using default scopes is strong: they look convenient, but really just mess with your queries - steer well clear. `default_scope`s  tend to [make a massive mess](https://stackoverflow.com/questions/25087336/why-is-using-the-rails-default-scope-often-recommend-against)!.